 There are many different capacity external batteries, and how long each lasts depends on its rated capacity, its quality, and whether its real-world capacity matches the manufacturer’s claimed capacity.

-The other thing to contend with is that you’ll need factor in waterproofing both the camera and the battery.
+The other thing to contend with is that you’ll need to factor in waterproofing both the camera and the battery.
 The GoPro waterproof housing isn’t designed to allow external connections.
-In one of my housings I’ve drilled a hole in the side to allow a USB cable to be inserted into the camera.
-When I’ve installed the camera and inserted the cable I still need to waterproof that hole with silicon sealant gel and duct tape.
+In one of my housings, I’ve drilled a hole in the side to allow a USB cable to be inserted into the camera.
+When I’ve installed the camera and inserted the cable, I still need to waterproof that hole with silicon sealant gel and duct tape.
 If you plan for a serious drenching or to be submersible, you’ll have to take extra measures here.
-There’s at least one off-the-shelf option available, but I haven’t personally tried it.

 You’ll also need to provide waterproof protection for the external battery.
 There are a small number of “waterproof” battery packs, but most of them are waterproof by themselves only when they’re sealed up and not being used.
 Plugging in a cable exposes the connections to the elements.
 I use a small Pelican case, again with a small modification of drilling a hole in the side to allow a cable to enter and sealing it up again with a combination of silicon sealant gel and duct tape.